-Independent schools by nature are different from one another.
-Therefore, they must be studied from different points of view in order that distinctions of their quality programs become evident.
-With that assumption in mind, SAIS schools are asked to choose a method of evaluation that most closely aligns with the regular, on-going visioning or planning under way at the school.
-Self-study and planning are indicators that the school has committed itself to a growth mindset and actively engages with current realities and future aspirations through the lens of its mission.
+Independent schools are different from one another by nature.
+Therefore, they must be studied from different points of view for their quality programs to become evident.
+With that in mind, SAIS schools are asked to choose a method of evaluation that most aligns with the regular, on-going vision or plan in place at the school.
+Self-study and planning indicate that the school is committed to a growth mindset as it actively engages with current realities and future aspirations through the lens of its mission.

-Choosing its own best method of self-study may be one more example of an expression of a school's independence.
+Choosing its own best method of self-study is an expression of a school's independence.

 A school's self-study may be almost any rational form of self-study that a school may choose which best suits its community and culture.
-The three basic requirements of any self-study are that it is mission focused or mission driven, comprehensive of all aspects of school life, and inclusive of representatives of all stakeholder groups.
+The three basic requirements of any self-study are that it is: mission-focused or mission-driven, comprehensive of all aspects of school life, and inclusive of representatives of all stakeholder groups.
 The self-study process should result in the identification of specific and meaningful institutional goals.
-A school can use any self-study method generally recognized in the independent school world: NAIS strategic visioning process, school improvement plan, school renewal process, long-range planning, school wide SWOT analysis, etc. Choosing your own path is one of the distinctive features of the SAIS accreditation process.
-Self-study methodologies have in common an analysis and response to accreditation standards, engagement of stakeholders, analysis of data and data collection processes, benchmarking and environmental scanning, and mission relevance and mission fulfillment data.
+A school can use any self-study method generally recognized in the independent school world: NAIS strategic visioning process, school improvement plan, school renewal process, long-range planning, school wide SWOT analysis, etc. The school's ability to choose its own path is one of the distinctive features of the SAIS accreditation process.
+All self-study methodologies have an analysis and response to accreditation standards, engagement of stakeholders, analysis of data and data collection processes, benchmarking and environmental scanning, and mission relevance and mission fulfillment data.
 The School Report (see below) requires that a school identify, demonstrate, and document a continuous process of improvement.

-One of the keys to the success of self-study and evaluation is that a school has established and uses benchmarks.
+One of the keys to the success of self-study and evaluation is that a school has benchmarks in place.
 The benchmarks should consist of recognized indicators that may be used as a basis for determining whether or not a school shows improvement from year to year.
-The school's planning documents should clearly indicate the benchmarks and dashboard indicators chosen by the school.
-The following suggest some possible benchmarks for you to consider:
+The school's planning documents should clearly indicate the chosen benchmarks and dashboard indicators.
+The following are some possible benchmarks to consider: